If you need information about how to obtain a tourist visa (or L visa) for China, you’ve come to the right place.

 - If you’re staying on Hainan Island with an organized tour with a minimum of five people for a maximum of fifteen days.

-To stay for tourism reasons in Hong Kong or Macao for less than six months no visa is required.
+To stay for tourism reasons in Hong Kong or Macao for less than six months no visa is required (depending on your nationality).

 When should I apply for a Chinese visa?